morpho-os/framework/README.md

 ## Used technologies

 For development:
+* Server-side/Backend:
-* Server-side/Backend
+  * Nginx
-  * PHP: required
+  * PHP
   * MySQL/MariaDB: optional, can be used as DBMS
 * Client-side/Frontend:
-  * TypeScript and JavaScripts: required to compile to JavaScript
+  * TypeScript: required to compile to JavaScript
-  * Stylus and CSS: required to compile to CSS
+  * SCSS: required to compile to CSS
   * HTML
 * Infra (all technologies are optional):
   * Git